Piasttorun/tech242-AWS-linux/cloud task/README.md

 [aws document](aws.md)
 - aws, azure and google are all cloud services.
 - they alow you to use the cloud, host your data online.
+- they provide access maangement and key management.

 ## points of presence
 ![PoP](images/cf_map_2019_2.png)